And Get Shit Done

 10. Sleep well.
 Do I even have to mention it?
 Get plenty of sleep, so that you have the energy to get everything done!
 7 to 8 hours are recommended.

 I also get exhausted after a long working day, but I still get my workout done.
 I also feel down sometimes, but I pick up myself and say to myself ‘let’s do this’.
 Fear sometimes knocks on my door, but I still show up.
 I am always doing stuff, and that is what keeps me alive.
-So dear reader, I encourage you to use the tips I am giving you here and start taking action.
+So, I encourage you to use the tips I am giving you here and start taking action.
 Don’t let procrastination make you abandon your dreams and projects.
 Don’t let your excuses be stronger than your vision.